-All sounds very good but as the project is still in it's early development stages, it's actually quite difficult to evaluate, so what we will do is give a 'status' on Status and it's potential and possible red flags!
+All sounds very good but as the project is still in it’s early development stages, it’s actually quite difficult to evaluate, so what we will do is give a ‘status’ on Status and it’s potential.

 First issue is installation.

 The mobile app is only in Beta so you have to install via their Test Flight app.
-Not a horrible process but not as simple and straight forward as other services but in fairness they are still in startup.
+Not a horrible process but not as simple and straight forward as other services but in fairness they are in setup.

 Available in iOS and Android, it covers all the bases as a messaging service, fully encrypted so no surveillance or copy/storing of data.

-In terms of functionality, we liked their inclusion of a crypto-wallet for the serverless storage of digital assets.
-It is unclear which cryptos will be compatible or storable but the declared 'fave is already Etherium (ERC 20 & 21).
+In terms of functionality, we are impressed with their inclusion of a crypto-wallet for the server-less storage of digital assets.
+It is unclear which cryptos will be compatible or storable but the declared ‘fave is already Etherium (ERC 20 & 21).

 Lastly, on the mobile is the Web3 browser allowing you access to a whole world of dapps and beyond.....cool feature and sure to have legs over the longer term.

-Status will also have a desktop version, however, only presently available in Alpha.....comes in macOS, Linux and Windows variants......not much to report here we're afraid but download and play around with it and see for yourself, we'll probably leave it for a while!
+Status also has a desktop version, this one only presently in Alpha.....available in macOS, Linux and Windows......not much to report here we’re afraid but download and play around with it and see for yourself, we’ll probably leave it for a while!